officelearn/azure-docs.sv-se/articles/cognitive-services/LUIS/luis-interactive-test.md

 ---
-title: Testa appen i LUIS-portalen
+title: Test app in LUIS portal
 titleSuffix: Azure Cognitive Services
-description: Använd Language Understanding (LUIS) för att kontinuerligt arbeta med ditt program för att förfina det och förbättra dess språk förståelse.
+description: Use Language Understanding (LUIS) to continuously work on your application to refine it and improve its language understanding.
 services: cognitive-services
 author: diberry
 manager: nitinme